canonical/bugit-v2/README.md

 This will run some basic formatting checks before allowing a commit.
 If you don't want this git behavior, `pre-commit run --all-files` will just run the checks.

-If you are using vscode's git panel, it might show something like this when the hooks didn't pass:
+If you are using VSCode's git panel, it might show something like this when the hooks didn't pass:

 ![image](https://github.com/user-attachments/assets/1633d7e4-f8d4-4ffa-9386-9622b17ba8af)